sardana-org/sardana/doc/source/devel/howto_macros/macros_general.rst

 :code:`Motion.startMove` method and then it is synchronized using :code:`Motion.waitMove`.
-In between you can perform other operations, the :code:`waitMove` call will wait for the motion to finish or return immediately if it's already finished. :code:`startMove` will return an identificator, than can be later used to wait for the motion.
+In between you can perform other operations, the :code:`waitMove` call will wait for the motion to finish or return immediately if it's already finished. :code:`startMove` will return an identificator, that can be later used to wait for the motion.

 The :code:`MeasurementGroup` provides a similar interface for asynchronous